-Visualizing something is the first step to turning it into reality.
-This is the principle behind why someone would want to create a mood board.
-It’s an inspirational visualization of a concept or brand.
+Visualizing something is often the first step to turning it into reality.
+This is the principle behind why you might be interested to create a mood board.

 Creating a mood board is a common part of the branding process because it allows you to visualize what you want your brand to look and feel like before you design your logo or website.
 In a sense, it creates a mood for your business.

 - Should your business be modern and sleek or colorful and fun?

 - Should you use patterns and graphics or high-end photography for your brand?

 - What style of logo will work best for your brand to attract the right customer?

 These are the kinds of question that a moodboard can help you start to answer when using it for your brand.